pustotnik/zenmake/docs/buildconf.rst

             'source' : 'main.c about.c'
             'source' : ['main.c', 'about.c'] # the same result

-            # get all *.cpp files in 'srcroot' recursively
+            # get all *.cpp files in the 'startdir' recursively
             'source' :  dict( include = '**/*.cpp' )
             # or
             'source' :  { 'include': '**/*.cpp' }

-            # get all *.cpp files in 'srcroot'/mylib recursively
+            # get all *.cpp files in the 'startdir'/mylib recursively
             'source' :  dict( include = 'mylib/**/*.cpp' )

         Examples in YAML format: